-We need a new economic system.
-If we are to avoid disaster and enjoy sustainable lives and sustainable enterprises, we need to create a sustainable global economic system and reformed global institutions, focussed on the key priorities: - meeting human needs: protecting the planet; tackling poverty, disease and violence worldwide; giving everyone the chance to enjoy meaningful work and healthy and fulfilling lives.
+We need to change the system.
+If we are to avert disaster and create a sustainable future for everyone, we need a sustainable global economic system and new global institutions that focus on the key priorities: - meeting human needs: protecting the planet; tackling poverty, disease and violence worldwide; giving everyone the chance to enjoy meaningful work and healthy and fulfilling lives.
 These aspirations are expressed in the UN Millennium Goals.
-There is a growing consensus that to achieve them, Fair, not free, trade is needed, giving each country, with support from richer ones, the freedom to develop its own unique way.
+There is a growing consensus that to achieve them, fair, not free, trade is needed, giving each country, with support from richer ones, the freedom to develop its own unique way.